Bandaids (song): Composition

-Perry and Kiddo Ibañez co-wrote "Bandaids" with its producers Justin Tranter, Sean Cook, Russ Chell, and Eren Cannata.
+Perry and Amanda Ibanez co-wrote "Bandaids" with its producers Justin Tranter, Sean Cook, Russ Chell, and Eren Cannata.
 The track is a pop rock ballad which features "metallic, shimmery guitars" and a "semi-anthemic climax", with a runtime of three minutes and eight seconds.
-"Bandaids" is written in the key of A-flat major with the tempo of 94 beats per minute.
+"Bandaids" is written in the key of A-flat major with a tempo of 94 beats per minute.
 Lyrically, the track is about heartbreak and losing someone Perry loved.
 Her opening line declares, "Hand to God, I promised I tried / There's no stone left unturned".
 It also reminisces about a past relationship with "On the bright side / We had good times / Never faked our pictures / We were perfect".
 During the song's bridge, she adds "If I had to do it all over again / I would still do it all over again / The love that we made was worth it in the end".

-Through a social media post on November 9, 2025, Perry shared her struggle with releasing the song for months, describing it as "scary to be vulnerable".
+Three days after the song's release, Perry shared her struggle with releasing "Bandaids" for months, describing it as "scary to be vulnerable".
 She also expressed hope that the lyrics of the song would "resonate" with individuals experiencing similar challenges.

 Critical reception

 Writing for Stereogum, Danielle Chelosky described "Bandaids" as "actually pretty good".
 Chelosky suggested that Perry's breakup with Orlando Bloom "gave her emotional turmoil to deal with in music", deeming the song superior to Perry's works with producer Dr. Luke.
 AnnaMarie Houlis from Parade called the song a "healing-from-heartbreak anthem" and wrote "the song is garnering immediate recognition for its rhythmic resonance as a piece of allegorical art in modern-day music form".
 Gennaro Costanzo of Clash rated "Bandaids" eight out of 10, describing it as "a long-awaited return to form" which echoes the "pop rock balladry" from her 2008 album One of the Boys.
 Costanzo suggested that "Bandaids" is the song Perry's 2017 album Witness "was trying to write", stating it is "vulnerable without being preachy, personal without feeling performative".
 Both The Express Tribune and Variety described the track as a "comeback" for Perry after 143, with the latter highlighting the apparent vulnerability and emotional nature of the song and its accompanying video.
 Kofi Mframa of USA Today described "Bandaids" as an "enjoyable pop rock ballad with a familiar melody", but still kept their expectations "low" for Perry, hoping to be "pleasantly surprised again".
+Caitlin Devlin of Ticketmaster UK ranked "Bandaids" 10th among the singer's 11 best songs of all time.
+Devlin described the track as having an "unapologetically cathartic chorus" and its message as "direct, feeling strong, genuine, and non-performative".